ibm-cloud-docs/discovery-data/conref.md

 {: #webhook-security-reuse}

 To authenticate the webhook request, verify the JSON Web Token (JWT) that is sent with the request.
 The webhook microservice automatically generates a JWT and sends it in the `Authorization` header with each webhook call.
 It is your responsibility to add code to the external service that verifies the JWT.

+The system can generate a JWT based on the `sample secret` that you specify, and in the `Authorization` header, you can pass this system-generated JWT to the external application.
+If you specify a value in the `header`, then the webhook microservice sends that value to the external application instead of the JWT.
+{: note}

 For example, if you specify `sample secret` in the `Secret` field of the Webhooks object in the [Create collection](https://{DomainName}/apidocs/discovery-data#createcollection){: external} or [update collection](https://{DomainName}/apidocs/discovery-data#updatecollection){: external} APIs, you might add sample code such as the following in Node.js: